Verb:close

 },

-// Here's an example of a verb effect hook.
+// Here's an example of a verb reaction.

 // This will be superceded by the verb phases up above; to see